D10519160/My-first-Project/README.md

-#Hey Hey People
+Hey Hey People

-Project purpose is to make a sample machine learning model
+This project's purpose is to make a sample machine learning model